-The islands are covered in tropical forest and given names such as "Sleeping Cow Island" and "Three Pillars Island" based on their geography.
+The islands are covered in tropical forests and named "Sleeping Cow Island" and "Three Pillars Island" based on their geography.
 Because of its natural beauty, Angthong, which means "golden bowl," has been protected since 1980.
 Except for one, all of the islands are deserted and underdeveloped.

-You may have heard of the novel and film ‘The Beach'?
-Well, this is where supposedly Alex Garland based the story and the archipelago inspired him to write it.
-However because it is protected, no part of the famous movie was filmed here, instead the scenes were shot at Maya Bay, Koh Phi Phi.
+May you have heard of the novel and film ‘The Beach?
+This is where Alex Garland supposedly based the story, and the archipelago inspired him to write it.
+However, because it is protected, no part of the famous movie was filmed here.
+Instead, the scenes were shot at Maya Bay, Koh Phi Phi.

-Whether you go by speedboat or a bigger, slower boat depends on the boat excursion you choose.
-It takes around 1.5 hours to get to Angthong on a large boat, but it is a wonderful speed to travel in the morning when breakfast is typically provided, and you may relax and wake up while enjoying the journey on the sea.
+Whether you go by speedboat or a more significant, slower boat depends on your chosen boat excursion.
+It takes around 1.5 hours to get to Angthong on a large boat, but it is a beautiful speed to travel in the morning when breakfast is typically provided, and you may relax and wake up while enjoying the journey on the sea.

-This is where the national park's headquarters are located, as well as Ang Thong's major attraction: "the most beautiful sight in Thailand" a sweeping view of the islands and the clean seas that surround them.
+This is where the national park's headquarters are located, as well as Ang Thong's primary attraction: "the most beautiful sight in Thailand", a sweeping view of the islands and the clean seas surrounding them.